Heat Pumps – Frequently Asked Questions

 While every home is different, in a typical Maine home, a ductless heat pump will reduce overall heating costs as long as it is used enough.
-The chart below shows that customers with a propane boiler can save around $1,200 if they follow Efficiency Maine’s Ductless Heat Pump User Tips.
+Customers with an oil boiler can save $300 to $600 if they follow Efficiency Maine’s Ductless Heat Pump User Tips.

 How many ductless heat pumps has Efficiency Maine rebated?

 How many ductless heat pump installers are there in Maine?

 Over 500 from York to Fort Kent.
 Click here to find one near you.

 Do ductless heat pumps work in cold weather?

 Yes.
 The high efficiency units that qualify for Efficiency Maine rebates work well in cold weather.
 Some are rated to work down to -15°F.

 Do they produce enough heat for an entire home or business?